uglyfish1991/dashboard_practise/README.md

 The app will also allow users to download this data as an excel file.

 Other functionalility I am looking to include:
+1. CRUD operations on rows
-1. Ability to generate matplotlib chart of a week's worth of sales figures.
+2. Ability to generate matplotlib chart of a week's worth of sales figures.
+3. Ability to choose graph paramters (show mean, show daily sales, show drinks sold etc)